Digital Universe: Content

 Around 2000 content pages existed as of August 2007.
 The Digital Universe claims the following featured portals: Earth, Energy, The Arctic, Texas Environment, U.S. Government, and Salton Sea.

 The Earth portal is working on an Encyclopedia of Earth (EoE), which will focus on the natural environment and its interaction with society.
 It will limit editing privileges to experts, by attributing all edits to their authors, by changes being published publicly only after approval and by using an expert-developed taxonomy for articles.

 EoE will use two parallel wikis, one "Stewarded", one "Public".
 The Stewarded wiki will be open only to "recognized scientific authorities" after their credentials have been reviewed.
 The EoE runs MediaWiki wiki software.
 EoE is to use the Creative Commons Attribution-ShareAlike 2.5 for its license.
 Over 400 articles had been written by experts by January 2006.

 Development

 Principals of the Digital Universe project include Joe Firmage, USWeb founder; astrophysicist Bernard Haisch, president of the Digital Universe Foundation, and Larry Sanger.
 On 14 March 2006, the Digital Universe Foundation announced that Lawrence Lessig, Founder and Chairman of the Creative Commons Project, had joined the Digital Universe advisory board.

 In September 2006, Sanger announced that he had taken a "leave of absence" from Digital Universe "in order to set up a fully independent Citizendium Foundation".
+In 2011 it was reported that he had said that the Encyclopedia of Earth was the only thing that remained from his involvement in the foundation.